Semi-Supervised Active Learning for Semantic Segmentation in Unknown Environments Using Informative Path Planning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We proposed a novel adaptive informative path planning approach for semi-supervised active learning in robotic semantic perception with minimal human labelling effort.
 Our main contribution is a method for selecting sparse sets of informative pixels for human labelling and combining them with automatically generated pseudo labels rendered from an online-built uncertainty-aware semantic map.
 Our experimental results show that our sparse human-labelled pixel selection method outperforms state-of-the-art pixel selection methods.
 Combining human labels with pseudo labels further improves performance.
 Our semi-supervised approach drastically reduces human labelling effort compared to fully supervised methods while preserving similar performance and outperforms purely self-supervised approaches.
-Despite those encouraging results, future work could develop new methods to generate human labelling queries and automatically extract pseudo labels.
-Our framework allows for easy integration of these novel components and could foster new research in semi-supervised robotic active learning.
+Despite those encouraging results, future work could develop new methods to generate human labelling queries, e.g. by utilising foundation models for image segmentation~\citep{Kirillov2023sam}, and automatically extract pseudo labels.
+Our framework could foster this new research in robotic active learning.